 For seniors seeking an adventure in the animal kingdom, the Nashville Zoo is an excellent choice.
 It features meticulously maintained habitats that house an impressive collection of 3,000 animals from 325 diverse species, ensuring there is something for everyone to enjoy.
 The zoo goes the extra mile by providing well-shaded seating areas, creating a perfect space for seniors to relax and reconnect with nature in a tranquil environment.
 Accessibility is a top priority here.
 All pathways, exhibits, and facilities are designed to accommodate every visitor, ensuring that everyone can fully explore and appreciate the zoo.
 For individuals in need of a wheelchair but without their own, wheelchair rentals are conveniently available starting at $12.

-Belmont Village Green Hills, Brookdale Belle Meade and Vitality Living Hendersonville are the top-rated Memory Care facilities near Nashville, TN.
+Belmont Village Green Hills, Vitality Living Hendersonville and Morningside of Springfield are the top-rated Memory Care facilities near Nashville, TN.
 These Memory Care facilities received the highest rankings based on verified family reviews.
 See full list of communities.

 The average cost of Memory Care in Nashville is $4,652 per month.
 This cost may vary based on location, amenities, floorplan, level of care and other factors.